String of Pearls Root Rot — The Fast Consequence of Overwatering

 Symptoms

-- foul smell from the potting mix
+- a foul, sour, or swampy smell coming from the potting mix

 Causes

-Standard potting mix retaining too much moisture
+Standard potting mix retaining moisture far longer than the roots can handle

 How to Fix It